-Stop: Stops the current running command.

-Manual Control: Enables the manual jog commands to be accepted.

-Home: Positions the antenna upright and initializes axis based sensors.

-• Stow: Stows the antenna to the specified values based on the configuration.

-X Pol: Moves the polarization 90 degrees from its current position.
-Acquire: Automatically points the antenna to the specified satellite.

-Move To: Moves to the requested pedestal coordinates.
-Peak: Performs peaking using the current signal source.

-• Track: Performs the current tracking sequence.

-Repeak: Performs fine peaking sequence if signal is above a set threshold.
+- Stop: Stops the current running command. - Manual Control: Enables the manual jog commands to be accepted. - Home: Positions antenna upright, initializes axis based sensors, and reads compass. - Stow: Stows the antenna to the specified values based on the configuration. - X Pol: Moves the polarization 90 degrees from its current position. - Acquire: Automatically points the antenna to the specified satellite. - Move To: Moves to the requested pedestal coordinates. - Peak: Performs peaking using the current signal source. - Track: Performs the current tracking sequence. - Repeak: Performs fine peaking sequence if signal is above a set threshold.

-• SatTant: Automatically points the antenna to the specified Target satellite utilizing a

-SatTant based pointing solution.